merehuman/gameEngine/README.md

 # Game Engine

-A comprehensive C++ game engine built with DirectX 11, featuring a modular architecture with custom libraries and external dependencies.
+A comprehensive C++ graphics engine built with DirectX 11, featuring a modular architecture with custom libraries and external dependencies.

 **Author:** Jessa Gillespie
 **Copyright:** 2025, Jessa Gillespie, all rights reserved.

 ## Overview

-This game engine is a large-scale C++ project that provides a complete framework for 3D game development.
+This graphics engine is a large-scale C++ project that provides a complete framework for 3D graphics development.
 It includes custom-built libraries for mathematics, file I/O, memory management, and asset processing, along with integration of industry-standard external libraries.

 ## Project Structure